coryBove/music/README.md

 # music

+(If viewing on a mobile device, click 'View All of README.md' at the bottom of this box for the full text)

 ## I AM NOT A MEDICAL PROFESSIONAL.
 THIS PROJECT IS NOT INTENDED TO PROVIDE MEDICAL ADVICE OR OTHERWISE.
 IT IS AN INQUIRY INTO MY OWN PERSONAL MIND.
 IF YOU NEED MEDICAL ATTENTION, PLEASE SEEK A PROFESSIONAL!!!

 ### Hello!
 Welcome!